khatri-rohit/khatri-rohit/README.md

 - 📫 How to reach me **rohitkhatri.dev@gmail.com**

-- ⚡ **If You Want to Get Something You Never Had You Need to do Something You Do**
+- ⚡ **If You Want to Get Something You Never Had You Need to do Something You Did**

 <h3 align="left">Connect with me:</h3>
 <p align="left">